Categories: Web

 #winning

-In entertainment news Charlie Sheen and his #tigerblood were leading the pack but he was joined this year by few friends (oddly #winning didn’t make the top ten, which is a bit of a #fail).
+In entertainment news Charlie Sheen and his #tigerblood were leading the pack but he was joined this year by a few friends (oddly #winning didn’t make the top ten, which is a bit of a #fail).
 Jerry Seinfeld (@JerrySeinfeld), Rafael Nadal (@RafaelNadal), and Lewis Black @TheLewisBlack) signed up in July.
 While in September Salman Rushdie (@SalmanRushdie), Alan Partridge (@ThisisPartridge ), the House of Lords (@UKHouseofLords), and Ricky Gervais (@rickygervais) started tweeting.
 Also in September Melinda Gates (@melindagates) joined her husband on the site.

 Cheers

 And finally we Irish can be happy that Guinness made the list as one of the most tweeted drinks of the year.
-Which is worth raising glass to, Slainté.
+Which is worth raising a glass to, Slainté.

 Ajit Jain